mklaber/redshift_polizei/README.md

 2. Audit Log
 Shows queries which were run on the cluster in the past (by default max 30 days).
 Retrieved from Postgres database and system table 'SVL_STATEMENTTEXT'.
 The redshift audit logs are parsed regularly by a cron job to fill the pg database.
 All queries run after the last available audit log are retrieved uncached from the system table 'svl_statementtext'.
 The audit log parser can be manually trigger by running `rake redshift:auditlog:import` (see [Data Acquisition](#data-acquisition) below).
 3. Tables
 Displays size, keys, skew and more for all tables.
 Read from system tables, then saved in Postgres from where the informations is retrieved to display it.
 Automatically updated via cronjob.
-Manually updateable with 'rake redshift:tablereport:update' (see [Data Acquisition](#data-acquisition) below) or through the Update button in the web frontend.
+Manually updateable with `rake redshift:tablereport:update` (see [Data Acquisition](#data-acquisition) below) or through the Update button in the web frontend.
 4. Permissions
 Displays permissions users or groups have on tables.
 Retrieved from system tables and cached as defined in 'cache.yml'
 5. Disk Space